popphp/pop-storage/README.md

 make directories and remove directories.

 **NOTE:** The Azure storage resource doesn't allow the explicit creation or removal of empty directories.
-Instead, a new "directory" (prefix) is created automatically created with an upload file that utilizes a prefix.
+Instead, a new "directory" (prefix) is created automatically created with an uploaded file that utilizes a prefix.
 Conversely, a "directory" (prefix) is automatically removed when the last file that utilizes the prefix is deleted.

 ```php